ti-cortex-m4/demo-java-virtual-threads2/readme.md

 </table>

-The implementation of virtual threads consists of two parts: delimited continuations and a scheduler.
+The implementation of virtual threads consists of two parts: (delimited) continuations and a scheduler.

 Continuations are a sequential code that can suspend itself and later be resumed.
 When a continuation suspends, it saves its content and passes control outside.
 When a continuation is resumed, control returns to the last suspending point with the previous context.

-Continuations are implemented in the JVM because they manipulate thread stack and so far they are not available for programmers.

-<sub>Continuation is a low-level construct implemented by the internal `jdk.internal.vm.Continuation` class and developers should not use them directly. </sub>

-The schedulers are implemented in the Java language.
-Any existing task schedulers can be used because the schedulers don't even need to be aware that they're scheduling continuations.
-From their perspective they are ordinary opaque tasks that implement the _Runnable_ interface.
-Just that if your continuation suspends its appearances scheduler as if the task is terminated and when it's resubmitted it will continue when the scheduler executes it again.
-By default virtual threads use a work-stealing scheduler but each one can be configured to use any new or existing job scheduler that implements the _Executor_ interface.
-Scheduler which assigns continuations to CPU cores.
+By default virtual threads use a work-stealing scheduler.
+Their scheduler is pluggable and instead can be used any other scheduler that implements the `Executor` interface.
+The schedulers do not even need to be aware that they are scheduling continuations.
+From their view, they are ordinary tasks that implement the `Runnable` interface.
+When a continuation suspends, it appears to the scheduler as if the task is terminated.
+When the continuation is resubmitted, it will continue when the scheduler executes it again.

 The scheduler executes the tasks of virtual threads on a pool of a few platform threads used as _carrier threads_.
 By default, their initial number is equal to the number of available hardware threads, and their maximum number is 256.
-The scheduler is pluggable, and by default JVM uses a `ForkJoinPool` FIFO executor.

 When a virtual thread calls, for example, a blocking I/O method, the scheduler performs the following actions: